 Then there are the bigger picture issues.
 Reforming outdated legislation, such as the Landlord and Tenant Act (which dates back to the 1980s), and lowering crippling business rates.
 Addressing these two issues alone could actually give retailers an incentive to invest in the high streets instead of putting them out of pocket.

-Ultimately to save the high streets, everyone needs to be involved, from residents and commercial property owners, Retail property owners, to councils and government.
+Ultimately to save the high streets, everyone needs to be involved, from residents and commercial property owners, Retail property owners, to councils, and even us, commercial estate agents.
 Councils, governments, and other traditional institutions, especially need to adopt a more flexible and entrepreneurial approach if Britain’s high streets are to survive and prosper in the age of new technology.